fxgsell/GG-Edge-Inference/3-hybrid-face-recognition/README.md

 make
 ```

-And remember that you cannot have these two Lambda function running on the device at the same time *because the two functions cannot share a single camera feed simultaneously*.
+And remember that you cannot have these two Lambda function running on the device at the same time *because the two functions cannot share a single camera feed simultaneously* so you should reuse the same function name to update the code in place.

 The `make` file executes an AWS Cloudformation script that does the following: